nayeonshin/nayeonshin.github.io/_posts/2021-05-10-a-complete-guide-to-writing-your-first-technical-resume.markdown

 ---
-title:  "A Complete Guite to Writing Your First Technical Resume"
+title:  "A Complete Guide to Writing Your First Technical Resume"
-excerpt: ""
+excerpt: "What nobody teaches you officially"
 categories:
   - Career
 ---